elena-17/DSW-24-25/backend_bank/README.md

 4. **Apply Migrations**
     Run the following commands to apply the database migrations:
     ```bash
-    python manage.py makemigrations
     python manage.py migrate
-    ```

-5. **Verify the Setup**
-    Use the following command to check if the database is connected and functioning correctly:
-    ```bash
-    python manage.py dbshell
     ```

 Now your database is ready to be used with the project!